torvista/Zen_Cart-Google_reCAPTCHA/README.md

-# Google reCAPTCHA Plugin v3.5 for Zen Cart 157+
+# Google reCAPTCHA Plugin v3.5 for Zen Cart 15x

 Released under the GPL License 2.0.

 This Plugin provides Google reCAPTCHA functionality (v2/v3), for optional use on the pages with user-entered forms: Ask A Question, Contact Us, Create Account and Write a Review.
+It should work for all versions for Zen Cart 1.51 onwards.

 ## Installation

 1. Copy the new files to your test server.
+/includes/autoloaders/config.google_recaptcha.php: Loads the observer.
+Only required for versions of Zen Cart PRIOR to 1.53.
+From 1.53 onwards it is unused/may be deleted.
 /includes/classes/observers/auto.google_recaptcha_observer.php: watches the relevant page(s) with the contact form.
-Autoloads.
+This file autoloads from Zen Cart 1.53 onwards.
 /includes/functions/extra_functions/functions_google_recaptcha.php: **this file MUST be modified by the user to add the Google Site and Private keys and also to enable/disable the pages to be watched.
-/includes/languages/english/extra_definitions/reCaptcha.php : error messages for when the captcha is not passed.
-Note the text show on the reCAPTCHA itself is Google-generated.
+/includes/languages/english/extra_definitions/reCaptcha.php : define error message texts for when the captcha is not validated.
+Note that the text shown on the reCAPTCHA itself is Google-generated.

 The following set of files come directly from the Google reCAPTCHA library on GitHub: https://github.com/google/recaptcha